jamespmernin/Ajax-HTTP-Intro/README.md

 * Describe what an API is and why we might use one.
 * Understand the format of API data.
 * Explain the common role of JSON on the web.
-* Use `fetch` to make GET requests for data.
+* Use `axios` library to make GET requests for data.
-* Describe what a promise is and how to resolve the promise returned from `fetch`
+* Describe what a promise is and how to resolve the promise returned from `axios`.
 * Render new HTML content using data loaded from an AJAX request.

 ## Exercises Labs